Russia launches new Ukraine barrage as grain deal extended

 But some missiles and drones still get through.

+The Russian strikes hit Dnipro and Ukraine’s southern Odesa region for the first time in weeks.
 Valentyn Reznichenko, governor of the eastern Dnipropetrovsk region, said a large fire erupted in Dnipro after the strikes on the city hit an industrial target.

-Eight people were wounded, the official said, including a 15-year-old girl.
+The attack wounded at least 14 people, among them a teenage girl, and all were being treated in city hospitals, Reznichenko said.

+Ukraine President Volodymyr Zelenskyy posted on Telegram a video that he said was one of the blasts in Dnipro.
+The video from a vehicle dashcam shows a fiery blast engulfing a rainy road.

 An infrastructure target was hit on the Odesa region, Gov. Maksym Marchenko said on Telegram, warning about the threat of a “massive missile barrage on the entire territory of Ukraine.”